barionleg/cesium.wiki.gs/JavaScript-Coding-Conventions.md

 ## Formatting

-* Use four spaces for tabs
+* Use four spaces for tabs.